Posts Tagged ‘rest’

 Today we’re going to take a look at two specific frameworks that enables you to efficiently test your REST-ful services: On the one side there is the framework REST-assured that offers a nice DSL-like syntax to create well readable tests – on the other side there is the Jersey-Test-Framework that offers a nice execution environment and is built upon the JAX-RS reference implementation, Jersey.

-In the following tutorial we’re going to create a simple SOAP service first and then implement integration tests for this service using both frameworks.
+In the following tutorial we’re going to create a simple REST service first and then implement integration tests for this service using both frameworks.

 The title of this article might be misleading due to the fact that I am not going to compare both frameworks to choose a winner, just showing the different approach ..